DevMountain/Hosting-Digital-Ocean/README.md

 ## Overview

 ###### Basic hosting steps:
-1. Get secure connection to droplet with SSH key.
+1. Create an SSH key which you'll use for a secure connection to your server.
 1. Sign up for a droplet on Digital Ocean.
+1. Install and configure node, postgresql, and other necessary software on your droplet.xwxxx
 1. Push working code to GitHub.
 Make sure express.static points to build folder.
 1. Clone project from GitHub to server and ```npm install```.
 1. Create .env/config.js files on server.
 1. Create a build with ```npm run build```.
-1. Run forever (so hosted project is always running).
+1. Run `forever` (so hosted project is always running).

 ###### Optional steps:
 1. Set up swapfile to extend the limited RAM that comes with the cheaper droplets.
 1. Set up nginx to host multiple projects on same droplet.
-1. Set up a domain name.
+1. Set up a domain name to point to your droplet's IP address.

 ###### Steps for making changes to a project that is already hosted:
 - Try this [cheat sheet](https://github.com/Alan-Miller/digital-ocean/blob/master/cheat-sheet-for-editing-hosted-project.md).